thomasmichaelwallace/dotbe-brunel/notes.md

 __How good are you at collaborating?__

+- "We need everyone together for those 'water cooler moments'" :(
 - The industry is remote.
 - AEC uses some of the most disparate teams out there.
 - If you haven't worked out how to do this effectively with people in an environment you control,